Murder Mystery Game AI

 • ☐ Witness statements about their character

-Key Fact: Layered, believable suspects with mixed evidence transform your DIY murder mystery into an engaging detective experience that keeps players debating long after the game ends.
+Key Fact: Layered, believable suspects with mixed evidence are central to an engaging DIY murder mystery experience that keeps players debating long after the game ends.

 Building Realistic Evidence Documents and Clues